Hunter Killer (film): Production

 Relativity Media first purchased the spec script, written by Arne Schmidt and adapted from the novel Firing Point, in 2008.
 Pierre Morel was in talks to direct.
 In February 2011, Variety reported that Phillip Noyce was hired to direct the film.
 John Kolvenbach and Jamie Moss provided rewrites to the script; the latter's rewrites was what interested Noyce to direct.
 Production was set to begin at the end of the year before Noyce left the project, citing similarities between other films that he previously helmed, and moved on to films like Above Suspicion.
 Antoine Fuqua was later hired to replace him, and a release date was set for December 21, 2012.
 Gerard Butler was cast as Joe Glass and Sam Worthington was considered for Bill Beaman.
 Fuqua and Butler later left production to work on Olympus Has Fallen, and the film remained in development hell as directors like McG and Steven Quale passed on the film.
 Gerard Butler eventually returned to the film as Martin Campbell was chosen to direct.
-Common and Billy Bob Thornton were added to the cast, and Peter Craig provided uncredited rewrites.
+Common, Billy Bob Thornton, and Willem Dafoe were added to the cast, and Peter Craig provided uncredited rewrites.

 On November 12, 2015, it was announced that a deal between producers of the film had been made, that Relativity, Neal H. Moritz, and Toby Jaffe's Original Film would now produce the film along with Millennium Films, which would also co-finance and distribute.
 On March 3, 2016, it was announced that Donovan Marsh would direct the film and Gerard Butler and Gary Oldman would star, with Original Film's Neal H. Moritz and Toby Jaffe producing the film along with Butler, Tooley Productions' Tucker Tooley, Alan Siegel, and Millennium's Mark Gill, John Thompson, Matt O'Toole and Les Weldon.
 On June 23, 2016, Taylor John Smith was cast in the film to play a sonar man on the sub.
 On July 6, 2016, Gabriel Chavarria joined the film to play a Navy SEAL aboard the U.S. submarine, next day, Zane Holtz also joined the film to play "Martinelli," a brave and skilled member of the elite unit.
 On July 13, 2016, Michael Trucco and Ryan McPartlin also came aboard to play a weapons specialist Devin Hall, and an ex-SEAL and CIA medic Matt Johnstone, respectively.
 On July 19, 2016, Michael Nyqvist was added to the cast to play Captain Sergei Andropov.
 On July 21, 2016, David Gyasi joined the film to play the Chief of the Boat of the submarine USS Omaha, with Toby Stephens cast to play Lt.
 Beaman, head of the black ops squad.
 On August 4, 2016, Linda Cardellini joined the cast.